cimug-org/jCleanCim/README.md

 ## Support

-Please read the performance notes and troubleshooting hints on the [documentation site](https://jcleancim.ucaiug.io/) before reporting a problem — several of the most commonly reported issues are configuration or MS Word environment issues covered there.
+Please read the performance notes and troubleshooting hints on the [documentation site](https://jcleancim.ucaiug.io/) before reporting a problem.
+Several of the most commonly reported issues are configuration or MS Word environment issues covered there.
 Questions and bug reports go to [Issues](https://github.com/cimug-org/jCleanCim/issues);